MKortmann/wouldyourather/README.md

 _getQuestions()
 ```

-* Returns a Promise which resolves to a JSON object containing a collection of questions.
+* Returns a Promise which resolves to a JSON object containing a collection of questions
-* This collection represents all the questions posted by all the users.
+* This collection represents all the questions posted by all the users

 ### `saveQuestionAnswer`